seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/README.md

 In order to avoid extra work it would take to edit and update the exams' markdown file when maintaining the website, a python script was written in which it automatically write the markdown file with the appropriate links, linking exams to the pdf files contianed in the Exams directory.
 Simply execute the python script on your local machine and it should automatically generate the exams page based on the contents of the exams directory.

-#### Maintanence of Exam Bank
+#### Maintanence of the Exam Bank

 Some things to keep in mind when interacting with the Exam Bank:
 - The names of each exam follow a certain convention that should be followed to ensure everything remains easy.
 "CMPT### date ExamType Professor".
 Each separate word should be capitalized, for example "FinalExam" or "PracticeMidterm".
 The date follows year-month-day format, if there is no specific date, instead you can put "undated", or at the minimum the "TermYear" in place of the date.
 - Whenver a new exam is acquired, ensure to rename accordingly and put it in the correct folder.
 Also remember to update the information on the excel sheet that is keeping track of all the exams in the exam bank.

+## Website Features

-###
+### Shoelace Components

+Some Shoelace components (https://shoelace.style/) were used and experimented with in our pages.
+For example, since the default size of the table of contents was not adjusted for from the theme we used, instead, the shoe lace tree items components was used in cmpt120.md for the construction of the table of contents.(The links were manually copied from the hooks created at the generation of the jekyll site then put in as reference into the tree items).

+The shoelace divider component was also utilized in the cmpt120.md to help separate chunks of information.

+Feel free to use/add any other shoelace components, all that is required is to link at the top of the markdown file linking to the shoelace style library.

 ### Favicon

-The code for the favicon is in the _includes folder named head_custom.html.
-For the favicon to be present in every page, you must ensure every doc is present in the root directory, not in any other subdirectory, it was the only to go around the bug we found when using the theme for now.
+The code for the favicon is in the _includes folder named head_custom.html. **For the favicon to be present in every page, you must ensure every doc is present in the root directory, not in any other subdirectory**, it was the only to go around the bug we found when using this theme for now.

 ### Google analytics

 To enable google analytics, go to head_custom.html in the _includes folder and replace the google measurement ID tag in the script with the ID of your Google analytics account.
-There are some issues with this
+There are some issues with this and needs to be looked into.

 ### Disqus comments